The War in the Pacific

 August 15, 2017

 Throughout its history, the United States has found itself engaged in quite a few conflicts, but some of the bloodiest and most devastating took place in the time span of 1941 to 1945.
-Locked in a brutal war with Imperial Japan, the United States and the Allies fought hard over a series of campaigns that, while not all clear victories, led to the eventual surrender of Japan’s forces.
+Locked in a brutal war with Imperial Japan, the United States and the Allies fought hard over a series of campaigns that, while not all clear victories, led to the eventual surrender of Japan’s forces, bringing to an end the war in the Pacific.

 Battle of Singapore